andrralv/feed/README.md

+# Incepto Interview Question

+We will be building a control to list items.

+## Task 1 - Render a list of items

+Use generics to create list component to render the items.

+## Task 2 - Click event

+Make the items clickable so the parent component can receive the event.

+## Task 3 - Typed events

+Make the events typed using generics such that the caller can receive a custom payload with the event.

+## Task 4 - Inifinite scroll

+Enhance the component to load new items any time the user scrolls to the bottom of the list.

 # Incepto Frontend Tech Stack

 This repo contains a scaffold for building frontend apps.
 Includes testing, hot reload, and build integrated.